© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Martello tower by Bawdsey Beach is a scheduled monument protected by Historic England under reference 1006015.
 View the official record →

-Martello tower by Bawdsey Beach is a coastal defence fortification constructed during the Napoleonic Wars in the early nineteenth century.
+Martello tower by Bawdsey Beach is a coastal defence fortification built during the Napoleonic Wars in the early nineteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006015.

 Martello tower by Bawdsey Beach is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006015.